Litezy/Aileana-Test/README.md

 ## 🛠️ Tech Stack

-- Node.js / Express.js
+- **Node.js / Express.js** – Backend runtime and framework used for building RESTful APIs
-- PostgreSQL (via Prisma ORM)
+- **PostgreSQL (via Prisma ORM)** – Relational database used to store and manage application data
-- Socket.IO
+- **Socket.IO** – Real-time bidirectional communication for messaging features
-- Swagger for API Docs
+- **Swagger** – Interactive documentation for exploring and testing API endpoints
-- JWT for authentication
+- **JWT (JSON Web Tokens)** – Secure token-based user authentication

----
+> ⚠️ **Note:** Firebase was not integrated in this implementation as the system was designed using PostgreSQL and real-time communication handled via Socket.IO.
+However, the architecture is flexible and can be extended to incorporate Firebase for features like push notifications, Firestore, or authentication if required.

 ## 📦 Setup Instructions